PostHog/posthog.com/contents/handbook/people/hiring-process.md

 Someone you have a personal or professional relationship with to confidently say they align with our values and fit our requirements.
 Please make sure the candidate has given their consent before putting them forward!

 **What's the process?**
-* If there is an ongoing conversation, please pink Eltje into the email thread with the referred candidate, she will take it over from there.
+* If there is an ongoing conversation, please ping Eltje into the email thread with the referred candidate, she will take it over from there.
 * Otherwise, Send Eltje their CV and contact details.
 If you don't have their resume, please include a link to their LinkedIn profile.
 * If they have applied themselves already, let Eltje know within 48 hours of them applying.